External Detachment For Internal Freedom

 If so, how come a person who lived in a barrel was happy and found meaning?
 It is because he found it inside of himself; as a walking, self-sufficient "reactor."

 Everything external to us will one day cease to exist, and when we ourselves cease to exist, all the things we had and produced are no longer ours, and do not come with us after our death.
 All that we had and created would eventually be inherited by someone else, and our ownership over them would no longer be intact.
 Eventually, our legacies would fade as well, even after countless successors, due to the simple rule that nothing truly lasts forever.

 Regardless of our socio-economic state, with much internal effort, we all can be happy, i.e., be filled with the sense that our lives have meaning, without necessarily needing anything outside of us, not even the things and people we value the most.

-After I log into Quora and see that I got more views, upvotes, followers and so forth, I am quite happy, to be honest, but I do not view it as meaning, because all of these statistics are external to me, and I have no control over them.
-Why should we depend our mentality and emotional state over things we have no control over?
+After I log into Quora and see that I have more views, upvotes, followers, and so forth, I am quite happy, to be honest, but I do not view it as meaning, because all of these statistics are external to me, and I have no control over them.
+Why should we depend our mentality and emotional state on things we have no control over?
 Why, in comparison, should I depend my happiness on my financial state?
-Of course the Quora statistics, like my money, belong to me, but they are not a part of my inner state.
+Of course, the Quora statistics, like my money, belong to me, but they are not a part of my inner state.

 My advice is this: stop putting your happiness and overall satisfaction over external things, even if these things are your property and belong to you.
-Just because they belong to you does not mean they are a part of you, and when they would disappear from your world, a part of yourself won't go along with it if you won't let it; if your inner core is strong enough to triumph over external fluidity.
+Just because they belong to you does not mean they are a part of you, and when they would disappear from your world, a part of yourself won't go along with it if you don't let it; if your inner core is strong enough to triumph over external fluidity.